 Can canvassing increase sales?

-If your campaign is well planned and professionally executed canvassing can absolutely increase sales.
+If your campaign is well planned and professionally executed, canvassing can absolutely increase sales.

-Can you canvas council properties?
+Can you canvass council properties?

 You can focus your canvassing efforts on council properties as well as privately owned residences.

-Your distributor will however need to run council deliveries on a separate system.
+Your distributor will however likely need to run council deliveries on a separate system.
 This is due to the very different way deliveries to council properties work.

 Can you target businesses with canvassing?

-As such canvassing to businesses takes longer and is more labour intensive.
-As there is more in-person contact during business canvassing the distributor might need to introduce the kinds of pamphlets he or she is delivering.
+As such, canvassing to businesses takes longer and is more labour intensive.
+As there is more in-person contact during business canvassing, the distributor might need to introduce the kinds of pamphlets he or she is delivering.

 How often should I run a canvassing campaign?